Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Conclusions and Further Developments

 We have seen above that when we try and include consistently funding, credit, (debit) and collateral risk we obtain a highly non-linear and recursive pricing equation.
-While we derived our equations in the most possible general context of arbitrage freedom, and while we detailed the analysis of funding policies, our finding are in line with other recent findings in the literature, such as \cite{Crepey2011}, \cite{Crepey2012a} and \cite{Crepey2012b}.
+While we derived our equations in the most possible general context allowed by arbitrage freedom, and while we detailed the analysis of funding policies, our findings are in line with other recent findings in the literature, such as \cite{Crepey2011}, \cite{Crepey2012a} and \cite{Crepey2012b}.

 The first outcome from our analysis is that it is difficult to think of funding costs as an adjustment to be added to existing pricing equations, in the sense that something like { } cannot be obtained in a na\"ive way.
-On the other hand, we derive in case of collateralization, funding and hedging in continuous time that the following splitting is holding, if funding rate ${tilde f}_t$ is not dependent on the adjusted price as in the symmetric case $f^+_t \doteq f^-_t$. { } where the ``Collateral Mismatch'' term represents the part of derivative's mark-to-market which is not considered when calculating collateral price.

-Notice that in such case the pricing equations do not depend on the risk-free rate at all, but only on funding (and margining) rates.
-Yet, when the continuous limit does not apply, we ruin such result, so that the synthetic view given by discounting curves should leave the place to numerically solve the recursive pricing equation.
+This is highlighted for example in Remark \ref{rem:fpfmdec} for the continuous time case with delta-hedging, but holds more generally for our most general funding-inclusive equations.
+In the same remark we highlight under which conditions a really additive decomposition is possible.

-Our message is that, similarly to how the CVA and DVA analysis made in \cite{BrigoCapponiPallaviciniPapatheodorou} shows that CVA and DVA cannot be considered simply as a spread on discounting curves, in the same way the present paper warns against considering FVA as a mere additive term of the pricing equation.
+Our message is that, similarly to how the CVA and DVA analysis made in \cite{BrigoCapponiPallaviciniPapatheodorou} shows that CVA and DVA cannot be considered simply as a spread on discounting curves, in the same way the present paper warns against considering FVA as a mere additive term of the pricing equation, let alone a discounting spread.